 Case management - The Department delivers integrated, comprehensive and individualized case management services to clients.
 Case planning begins with a comprehensive assessment of client needs.
 Case plans build on the strengths of clients and are mutually agreed upon with the case management team.
 The department offers a varied menu of benefits and services that may be selected by staff and the client as required to meet the needs of clients.
 The career development opportunities that may be included in the case plan include:

-- Personal development (i.e. communication skills, budgeting, problem solving, goal setting)

-- Literacy basic, intermediate and senior levels

-- Basic computer skills
+- Personal development (i.e. communication skills, budgeting, problem solving, goal setting); - Literacy basic, intermediate and senior levels; - Basic computer skills;

-- Life skills

-- Career Counseling

-- Employment preparation

-- Just-in-time training

-- On-the-Job training

-- Training and employment related special benefits